kcp-dev/kcp/docs/locations-and-scheduling.md

 In addition, other `SyncTargets` cannot be syncing down while the resource is being upsynced.

 A resource coordination controller will be responsible for changing the `state.workload.kcp.dev/<cluster-id>` label, to drive the different flows on the resource.
 A resource can be changed from `Upsync` to `Sync` in order to share it across `SyncTargets`.
 This change will be applied by the coordination controller when needed, and the original syncer will detect that change and stop upsyncing to that resource, and all the sync targets involved will be in `Sync` state.

-For more information on the upsync use case for storage, refer to the [storage doc](storage.md).